-Path leading to Artlebeck The Parish Woodland is a unique place for informal recreation for older young people: Meeting the needs of 'hard to reach' young people from our local community The Parish Woodland is unique within the parish in accommodating the informal recreational activities of 'older young people'.
+Path leading to Artlebeck The Parish Woodland is a unique place for informal recreation for all of the community.

+Meeting the needs of young people from our local community The Parish Woodland is unique within the parish in accommodating the informal recreational activities of 'older young people'.
 The REAL survey and the Neighbourhood planning surveys conducted enquiries which could reveal the extent of need for activities for this age group.
 The 'REAL' survey found that a lack of 'facilities for young people' in the community was accorded highest priority of all local needs - higher than better public transport' in a priority exercise.
-One response summed up the need for 'A place for teenage children to meet / gather that they will want to go to'.
-It is notable that this need is expressed so strongly by others - young people of this age group are very unlikely to have participated in any way in any of the consultations and surveys over the years and for the neighbourhood plan.
-The lack of an informal 'drop in' venue for young people was starkly marked by the closure of the Copy Lane youth club, due to a rival and temporary venue opened in the unoccupied police house on Hornby Road.
 Church and uniformed groups for older young people, which are organised and formal, are well established.
 But since the closure of the youth club, there is now a conspicuous lack of facilities for informal social activities.
-There have been intermittent proposals, for a skate park, and for a youth shelter, offered by Caton with Littledale Parish Council.
-These have never come to fruition, apparently because each has been met with strong and angry resistance by nearby residents.
-The Parish Woodland however, is a little known, 'tucked away', informal wild space where older young people clearly feel safe to go.
+There have been intermittent proposals, for a skate park, and for a youth shelter, offered by Caton with Littledale Parish Council, however, these have never come to fruition.
+The Parish Woodland, however, is a little known, 'tucked away', informal wild space where older young people clearly feel safe to go.